Raunak0000/pbl_project/README.md

 ### 👥 Collaboration

-- **Live Editing** — Real-time synchronization across browser tabs using `localStorage` events and `CustomEvent` broadcasting.
-Architecture is ready for a direct swap to Socket.io / WebSockets.
+- **Live Editing** — Real-time synchronization across all connected clients using STOMP over WebSockets (with SockJS fallback).
+Task creates, updates, deletes, and board changes are broadcast instantly.
-- **Presence Indicators** — See which users are actively editing which tasks.
+- **Presence Indicators** — See which users are actively editing which tasks, with automatic stale-presence cleanup after 10 seconds.
 - **Chat View** — Team communication integrated alongside task boards.
 - **Board Deletion Sync** — When an admin deletes a project, it vanishes from all active sessions instantly.
+- **Activity Logging** — Every task change (status, title, description, assignee, priority, labels, etc.) is logged with user attribution and timestamps.

 ### 🔐 Authentication & Authorization

 - **JWT Authentication** — Secure login and registration with BCrypt password hashing and JJWT tokens.
-- **Ownership-Based Access** — Users only see and modify their own boards.
-All task CRUD operations verify board ownership on the backend before proceeding.
+- **Token Blocklist** — Server-side JWT invalidation on logout, stored in MongoDB.
+- **Rate Limiting** — Login attempts throttled to 5 per IP per 15-minute window.
+- **Collaborative Access** — All authenticated users can see and work on all boards.
+Board deletion is restricted to the creator or an admin.
-- **Admin Dashboard** — User management interface for admins (view all users, delete users, inspect roles).
+- **Admin Dashboard** — User management interface for admins (view all users, delete users, view board activity logs).
 - **Auto Admin** — The first registered user is automatically assigned the `ADMIN` role.

 ### 🎨 User Experience